 Since its inception, additional states have joined the Agreement, including a couple that are very prominent players in the online poker industry.
 With this increase in participation, some foresee the MSIGA being a key component of U.S.A. online poker going forward.
 Therefore, it's worth examining this agreement in detail to understand how it works and how it may facilitate the growth of regulated online poker sites for Americans.

 In effect, this compact creates a shared player pool across the affected states.
 This is beneficial for the games because people like to log in and see bustling lobbies and tables full of players.
-Tournaments can grow larger and feature boosted guaranteed prize pools because they're counting on traffic from multiple states to hit their participation targets rather than having to rely on the ring-fenced player pool of just one state.
+Tournaments can grow larger and feature boosted guaranteed prize pools because they're counting on traffic from multiple states to hit their participation targets rather than having to rely on the ring-fenced players of just one state.

 We have already seen increases in poker liquidity among the states that have signed the Multi-State Gaming Agreement.
 As more states join, we expect this trend to continue and become even more pronounced.

 PokerStars launched sites in New Jersey, Pennsylvania, and Michigan once its license applications were approved in each state.
 On January 1, 2023, PokerStars saw fit to combine its New Jersey and Michigan sites into one shared player pool.
-According to GameIntel, the traffic of the combined site is approximately 375 simultaneously active ring game players.
-This is sufficient to make PokerStars NJ/MI the largest regulated online poker network in the country though its liquidity pales compared to the average of 4,400 cash game players on the global PokerStars .com site.

 PokerStars Michigan is a joint effort between The Stars Group and Odawa Online, the interactive arm of the Little Traverse Bay Bands of Odawa Indians.
 They operate the Odawa Casino Resort in Petoskey and the Odawa Casino in Mackinaw City both of which are near the northern end of the state's Lower Peninsula.
 In New Jersey, PokerStars is partnered with Resorts Casino Hotel in Atlantic City.